Let's add a worksheet, rename it to Payments, and connect to the Payments table.

 Moreover, the add-in activates the separate List Editor that allows users to select values from large lists in a comfortable way using search.

-You may turn on/off the List Editor using the Options, Show List Editor Task Pane option.
+You can turn on/off the List Editor using the Options, Show List Editor Task Pane option.

 Let's change a couple of rows in the table and click the Save, View Save Changes SQL.